sdobnik/mlt-thesis/notes/thesis-proposal.md

 ## Dangers and limitations

-Are there any dangers and limitations you expect to arise while you work on this project?
+Are there any obstacles you might encounter or dangers you expect to arise while you work on this project?
 If so, what back-up steps do you plan so that you could still complete the project, perhaps with redefined research questions and goal.

+What are the limitations of the proposed plan?
+What questions that are relevant you might not be able to answer in this study and will be left for other studies.

 ## Any other relevant information